nhost/hasura-backend-plus/README.md

 ### Core Features:

-- 🚀 Easy to setup, can be deployed anywhere.
-- 🔑 First-class two-factor authentication support.
 - 🔐 Secure password hashing with [Argon2](https://github.com/P-H-C/phc-winner-argon2).
-- 📈 Rate limiting your API endpoints by default.
 - 👨‍💻 Codebase is written in 100% [TypeScript](https://www.typescriptlang.org).
+- ✅ Optional checking for [Pwned Passwords](#pwned-passwords).
 - 🎨 Fully customizable with sensible defaults.
-- ✅ Optional checking for [Pwned Passwords](#pwned-passwords).
+- 📈 Rate limit your API endpoints by default.
+- 🚀 Easy to setup, can be deployed anywhere.
+- 🔑 Two-factor authentication support.

 ## Install